KithminiP/Sales-Funnel-Chart/README.md

 # Sales-Funnel-Chart
-Sales funnel chart to monitored the revenue from promotions
+Sales funnel chart to monitor the revenue from promotions